software-mansion/protostar/website/docs/tutorials/08-interacting-with-starknet/scripting.md

 protostar declare ./build/main.json
 ```

-But `deploy` command needs the contract's class hash that comes from the `declare`'s command output.
+But the `deploy` command needs the contract's class hash that comes from the `declare`'s command output.
 Therefore we need to get this output in a standardized way.
 That's when the `--json` flag comes into play.

 By doing: